-One of the classified Grand Cru positions in the Alsace within the appellation Alsace Grand Cru (Haut-Rhin) west of Mulhouse (Mühlhausen).
-The southernmost Alsatian location is among the best of the 51 Grands Crus counted.
-The high quality of the wines was already documented in the 13th century.
-Among other things, the pilgrims praised the wine that came to the collegiate church of St. Theobald to Thann.
-However, this was not acceptable to the church, the theologian Sebastian Munster (1488-1552) attributed the diabolic influence to the wine.
-The German satirist Sebastian Brant (1457-1521) wrote that Hercules had drunk so much of the Rangen wine on his travels through Alsace that he fell asleep and forgot his club after waking up.
+One of the locations classified as Grand Cru in Alsace within the appellation Alsace Grand Cru (Haut-Rhin) west of Mulhouse.
+The southernmost Alsatian location is one of the best of the 51 Grands Crus.
+The high quality of the wine was first mentioned in the 13th century.
+Among other things, the pilgrims praised the wine that came to the St. Theobald collegiate church in Thann.
+However, this was not acceptable to the church, the theologian Sebastian Münster (1488-1552) attributed diabolic influence to wine.
+The German satirist Sebastian Brant (1457-1521) wrote that on his travels through Alsace, Hercules drank so much Rangen wine that he fell asleep and forgot his club after waking up.

-The wine was obviously appreciated outside the country as well.
-In a chronicle it is reported that at the court Maria Theresa (1717-1780) in Wien consumed six times more Rangener wine as was ever produced (apparently wine adulteration ).
-The south to southwest aligned steep terraced Vineyard covers 19 hectares of vineyards on volcanic soil in the communities Thann and Vieux-Thann.
-With up to 68 ° (248%) Tilt counts the location to the steepest vineyards Europe.
-At the foot of the Thur flows with positive influence on the microclimate and protection against spring frosts.
-It's getting halfway Pinot Gris, such as Riesling and Gewurztraminer cultured.
+The wine was obviously valued outside the country.
+A chronicle reports that at the court Maria Theresias (1717-1780) in Wien six times more Rangen wine was consumed than was ever produced (apparently wine adulteration ).
+The steep south to southwest terraced Vineyard covers 19 hectares of vineyards on volcanic soil in the communities of Thann and Vieux-Thann.
+With up to 68 ° (248%) Tilt the situation is one of the steepest vineyards Europe.
+At the foot of the Thur flows with a positive influence on the small climate and protection against spring frosts.
+It will be half Pinot gris, such as Riesling and Gewurztraminer cultured.
 Well-known producers are Bruno Hertz, Martin Schaetzel, Domaine Schoffit and Domaine Zind Humbrecht.